What is a Court Appointed Special Advocate (CASA)?

 A Court Appointed Special Advocate (CASA) Volunteer is a trained community member appointed by a judge to represent the best interests of abused and neglected children in court.
 CASA Volunteers are not mentors or sponsors.
 Our CASAs are mature, responsible adults who are easy to talk to and who care deeply about bringing a brighter future to the abused and neglected children of Cole County.

 Most children who enter the child welfare system do so because of abuse or neglect by their primary caregiver.
-This situation frequently leaves children without a strong adult in their lives to ensure they are safe and that their medical, educational, developmental, and personal needs are met.
-Social Service caseworkers and attorneys often have caseloads of 15-20 children, which can hamper the caseworker’s ability to give individualized attention and support to the children they represent.
+This situation frequently leaves children without a consistent adult in their lives to ensure they are safe and that their medical, educational, developmental, and personal needs are met.
+Social Service caseworkers and attorneys often have caseloads of 60+ children, which can hamper the caseworker’s ability to give individualized attention and support to the children they represent.

 We’re proud to have a wealth of CASA Volunteers from different personal, educational, and cultural backgrounds.
 Many of our CASAs are retired and more than half of our CASAs are employed in regular, full-time jobs.
 All of them share the same passion and determination to find a safe, permanent home for abused and neglected children.